jacek99/immutizer4j/README.md

 Use this whenever you do have shared state (e.g. in-memory caches in ConcurrentHashMap) and you want to avoid the **mutable** part of the *mutable shared state* sin.

-Another good use case is for objects that are passed as messages in JVM actor frameworks, such as Akka, Lois, etc.
+Another good use case is for objects that are passed as messages between threads in JVM actor frameworks, such as Akka, Lois, etc.

 # Usage